martin-endress/interactive_privacyscanner/README.md

 ### Python

-Python 3.10 or higher is required due to the use of pattern maching.
+Python 3.10 or higher is required due to the use of pattern matching.

 Further packages should be installed as a virtual env: